yjg30737/pyqt-using-finetuned-resnet50-example/README.md

 PyQt example of using fine-tuned resnet50 model for image classficiation of user-defined image (anteater, hyena)

+## What is ResNet50?
+ResNet50 is an image classification model.
+While it is excellent on its own, it is often used in creating custom models due to its flexibility in transfer learning and fine-tuning.

 ## What is fine-tuning?
 You can find it in the Internet.
 Well..